zkoss/zkdoc/zk_component_ref/Combobox.md

 ## InstantSelect

-By default, any change of selection using the keyboard will trigger `onSelect` and `onChange` events instantly.
+{% include versionSince\| 8.6.1 %} By default, any change of selection using the keyboard will trigger `onSelect` and `onChange` events instantly.
 Once set this property `false`, users need to confirm the change by pressing Enter key or make combobox lose its focus so `onSelect` and `onChange` events will be triggered.
 And pressing Esc key can abort the change and revert to previous selection.

 ## IconSclass

-Specify the sclass name of the Combobox button icon.
+{% include versionSince\| 8.6.2 %} Specify the sclass name of the Combobox button icon.

 # Inherited Functions